PycT/Rhythmic/README.md

-Yet another python-bicycle patterns package :P [Just in case - licenced under Apache2 Licence]
+A package of Python general patterns I use in my development [Just in case - licenced under Apache2 Licence]